TechnicJelle/GXPTechComparison/README.md

 One more reason to move to .NET 8.

-### Graphics programs performance analysis
+### Graphics programs performance analysis and optimisation
 During the development of this project, I have learned a lot about performance analysis for graphics programs.

 I already knew of Renderdoc and Nsight, but I had never used them before.

-But when rewriting the Legacy project to use Modern OpenGL, I just couldn't get it to be faster.
+But when rewriting the Legacy project to use Modern OpenGL, I initially just couldn't get it to be faster.
 Or even the same speed.
-It was always slower.
+It just kept being slower.
-I had no idea why, and so I turned to Renderdoc to help me figure it out.
+I had no idea why, and so I decided to try using Renderdoc to help me figure it out.
-However, Renderdoc didn't work with the Legacy project, because it does not support Legacy OpenGL.
+However, Renderdoc didn't work with the Legacy project because it does not support Legacy OpenGL.

 And so I turned to Nsight, which does support Legacy OpenGL.
 But it didn't support 32-bit applications, which the Legacy project was.

-Initially, I tried rewriting it to be 64-bit, but that was a huge hassle.
+Initially, I tried rewriting it to be 64-bit, but that was a huge hassle:
-I had to change the csproj file, to build to x64, and then I had to change the GLFW bindings to be 64-bit.
+To build to x64, I had to change that in the csproj file, and then I had to swap out the GLFW DLL to a 64-bit one.
-But I couldn't just download the 64-bit GLFW DLLs, because I didn't know which version of GLFW the Legacy project was actually using!
+But I couldn't just download the 64-bit GLFW DLLs, because I didn't know which version of GLFW the Legacy project was actually using, as it is not specified or documented anywhere.
 Only by looking through the DLL with a hex editor did I find out that it was using GLFW 2.6.
 There were no binaries to download for that ancient version, so I had to build them myself.
-After downloading a copy of the source code from SourceForge, I had to build it with make.
+After downloading a copy of the source code from SourceForge, I saw that it had a make script.
-I finally managed to do that with the Visual Studio Developer PowerShell, but it only built as a 32-bit DLL...
+I finally managed to execute that script with the nmake program in the Visual Studio Developer PowerShell.
+However, the included make script only ended up building as a 32-bit DLL, and I was not about to start porting _that_ to 64-bit.
 So that was a dead end.

-I got the bright idea to just use an older version of Nsight that _did_ still support 32-bit applications.
+I then got the bright idea to just use an older version of Nsight that _did_ still support 32-bit applications.
 After looking through the release notes of a bunch of versions, I finally found one that did: 2021.4.2.

 After installing that, I finally managed to start the Legacy project with Nsight, and make a connection to it.